fbpx

 • Carbohydrates can cause gas and bloating.

-In the Gut Reset we’ll look at elimination diets and what foods could help you when you have IBS.
+In the Gut Reset we’ll look at elimination diets.
+But also a big part is how to expand your diet, and what foods could help you when you have Irritable Bowel Syndrome.

 Many of my clients go through the low FODMAP diet, because this is a tried and tested method for reducing digestive symptoms, but it doesn’t work for everyone.

-We may also look at low histamine, high fibre, low sulphur, or other specific diets.
+We may also look at low histamine, high fibre, low sulphur, or other specific diets to improve your gut health.

 4 cogs linking together in a circle with words in the centre of each one, the largest is pink saying lifestyle, light green is Gut Health, yellow is IBS Diet, Brown is Digestion.